Hexizen/arduino_lab/Laboratory_Activity_7/README.md

-# Laboratory Activity#6: Bidirectional Control using Arduino and Python
+# Laboratory Activity #7: Controllling Arduino using FastAPI

 This repository contains our submission for Laboratory Activity#6: Bidirectional Control using Arduino and Python